Exploring The Marketplace Restaurants at the New Graton Casino

-Whether you’re craving gourmet chicken wings from a world class chef, or a simple, satisfying taco, you’re in for a treat.
+Whether you’re craving gourmet pizza from a world class chef, or a simple, satisfying taco, you’re in for a treat.
 Many of the restaurants are local, as are their purveyors and staff.

 Note that there is no generic buffet, or $5.99 prime rib dinner special.
-Yet there are plenty of bargains to be had, such as a big bowl of fried chicken ramen with fish cake for $9.97 from Boathouse Sushi, to a hearty Milaneza steak torta for $7.96 from La Fondita.
+Yet there are plenty of bargains to be had, such as a big bowl of truffle crab noodle soup for $11.99 from Boathouse Asian Noodles, to a hearty Milaneza steak torta for $8.99 from La Fondita.
 The eateries tend to offer the same menu prices as at their out-of-casino locations, as well, so grabbing something to eat is quick, easy, and affordable.

 The lavish property at Highway 101 and Wilfred Avenue/Golf Course Drive West in Rohnert Park is built around convenience, notes casino general manager Joe Hasson.
 The Marketplace has a private entry, for easy restaurant access even if you’re not gambling, and all food is available to-go.

 As a bonus, you can click through to each Marketplace restaurant’s menu here, for call-ahead ordering.